Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Method

-In the zero-shot cross-lingual setting, pre-trained models are fine-tuned solely on English and then evaluated on various target languages.
-However, their performance on non-English languages, especially low-resource ones, is usually lower than that of English \cite{pmlr-v119-hu20b,fitzgerald2022massive} .
+In the zero-shot cross-lingual setting, models are fine-tuned solely on English and then evaluated on other languages.
+However, their performance on non-English languages, especially low-resource ones, tend to deteriorate \cite{pmlr-v119-hu20b,fitzgerald2022massive} .

+Previous works, specifically TOD-BERT~\citep{wu-etal-2020-tod}(with MLM loss) and ConvFiT~\citep{vulic-etal-2021-convfit} (with multiple negatives ranking loss), employ fine-tuning methods, where all model parameters are tuned.
+This process is not efficient for large pretrained models.
+The primary focus of our work is the exploration of efficient tuning methods.

 To address this issue, we propose a prompt-tuning-based method that utilizes translation data to learn aligned prompts, which can lead to improved cross-lingual transfer performance, especially when task data in English is limited.

 \paragraph{Sequence Pairs} Our dialogue corpus consists of dialogues with approximately 20 turns each.
 To reduce the sequence length of each dialogue during training, we randomly select consecutive turns within each dialogue in each epoch and concatenate them into a sequence.
 We repeat this process for the corresponding turns in the target language.
 We use this way to construct translation pairs dynamically during training, and then use the resulting translation pairs $\langle \x_i, \y_i\rangle$ from two different languages to learn aligned representations for an improved cross-lingual generalization capability\footnote{In our experiment, $x$ is always English.}.